diego0020/braviz-app/sphinx_doc/source/library/new_data_set.rst

 All access to spatial data goes through Braviz, data readers, in this way the system can be isolated from the underlying file structure.
 By building an appropriate reader it is even possible to have data on a remote system.
-All readers should inherit from :class:`BaseReader`, and implement the abstract methods.
+All readers should inherit from :class:`~braviz.readAndFilter.base_reader.BaseReader`, and implement the abstract methods.

 These readers should be located on the :mod:`braviz.readAndFilter` module, in a module named as the project, in lowercase.
 For example the reader for a project called *foobar* the module should be called